 SSVF agencies are located nationwide.
 Case managers work with veterans individually.
 They contact local organizations that can help service members and their families find stable housing.
 However, before they can receive services, veterans must meet qualification criteria.
 Usually, they must provide proof of:

 The SSV program has served more than 150,000 veterans.
 More than 80 percent of those members have found permanent housing.
 Evidently, there are beneficial programs available nationwide that target the needs of veterans and help resolve them.

-Special Housing Adaption
+Learn About Special Housing Adaption

 A benefits service that that aims to provide assistance specifically to veterans is the Adaptive Housing Grants program.
 It serves to cater disabled service members.
 The program provides financial assistance to veterans who want to make home modifications that will enable them to live more independently.
 Disabled veterans receive funding in the form of a grant in order to purchase, build or change their homes to meet the needs.